Observational Cosmology Using Large Imaging Surveys

 The current standard model of cosmology successfully describes a variety of measurements, but its main ingredients, dark matter and dark energy, are a great mystery.
 ESA’s Euclid satellite is the biggest step forward towards solving this fundamental problem in physics.

-Objectives of Euclid
+Purpose of Euclid

 It is designed to reveal the nature of the dark constituents and gravity by measuring the growth of structure over most of cosmic time with unprecedented precision.
-However, the interpretation of the data is complex:
+However, the interpretation of the data is complex: incorrect modelling of the galaxy populations, astrophysical processes, or instrumental effects can easily be mistaken as evidence for new physics.

-These factors can easily be mistaken as evidence for new physics.
 To fully exploit the statistical power of Euclid, the intricacies of the data need to be understood.
-Additionally, we need an accurate model of structure formation that can describe the interplay between galaxy formation, astrophysics, dark matter, and cosmology.
+We also need an accurate model of structure formation that can describe the interplay between galaxy formation, astrophysics, dark matter, and cosmology.

 OCULIS tackles both aspects by providing the best measurements of the lensing signal and using the Euclid data in novel ways to relate observed galaxy properties directly to the matter distribution.
 To do so, we will: